lferst/HouseAutomationsSpringBootVersion/README.md

 ![alt tag](https://github.com/lferst/HouseAutomations/blob/master/arduinoProject/Arduino.png)

-<b>Web Application (J2EE/REST/AngularJS):</b>
+<b>Web Application (SpringBoot/Spring REST/AngularJS):</b>

 This next part of the project contains the Web application to deal with Arduino exposed Web Services.
+It was done using SpringBoot and so among some other advantages, it has an embedded tomcat instance in it removing the dependency of having an environment pre-setup with a specific web server.

 ![alt tag](https://github.com/lferst/HouseAutomations/blob/master/screens.jpg)